CNN exclusive: Four families connected by pain are hoping to use their influence to get out the vote

 Now Blake Sr. finds himself in a position of influence and leadership on issues of racial justice -- a role that's not entirely unfamiliar.

-The Rev. Jacob Blake Sr., his father and the junior Blake's grandfather, led the fight for fair housing in Evanston throughout the 1960s and '70s, organizing marches after the assassination of the Rev. Martin Luther King Jr. that eventually led city council members to ban racial discrimination in housing.
+The Rev. Jacob Blake Sr., his father and the junior Blake's grandfather, led the fight for fair housing in Evanston throughout the 1960s and '70s, organizing marches after the assassination of the Rev

-So while the circumstances are painful, Blake Sr. feels equipped to meet this moment.

-"It sits on like a fur-lined slipper," he said of his new role.
-"I'm comfortable, and I know what I have to do."